Royals

 THE VIEW- 3/8/23 - Sarah Ferguson, The Duchess of York is a guest on The View on Wednesday, March 3, 2023.
 The View airs Monday-Friday, 11am-12 noon, ET on ABC.

-The Duchess of York revealed on the show that she had no symptoms leading up to her diagnosis and that without a mammogram, she would never have known she had cancer.
+The Duchess of York also revealed on the show that she had no symptoms leading up to her diagnosis and that without a mammogram, she would never have known she had cancer.

 “My experience underlines the vital importance of getting screened when you’re called in,” she shared.